Looking for the best Athens restaurants? You’ve come to the right place!

 Where: Leof.
 Vasilissis Sofias 46, Athina 115 28

 The diverse Galaxy restaurant menu boasts an array of flavourful dishes from around the globe.
-Think fresh hand-rolled sushi inspired by Japan, meze-style amuse-bouche from Spain, and rich Italian pasta.
+Think fresh hand-rolled sushi inspired by Japanese cuisine, tapas-style entrees from Spain, and rich Italian pasta.

 Where: Paramythias 13, Salaminos, Athina 104 35